Stefantut/Personalized-Characters-App/README.md

 ### About

-Fully resoponsive app.
+Fully responsive app.
 You can create your own virtual characters.
-It has 2 characters (child + parent) but can be added more if needed.
+It has 2 characters (child & parent).
+More characters can be added if needed.
 Each character can have different: Gender, Skin Tone, Hair color & type, Beard(just for parent Male), Glasses, Eye Color & Shape.

 The characters can be fully customized (the functionality exists).
 I have reused some ilustrations.